The IVF Process Explained: Your 10-Step Guide

 IVF process guide

 How does IVF work?
-Although the IVF process is tailored for each patient, here is your general, step-by-step guide to a typical IVF cycle at Manchester Fertility:
+Although the IVF process is tailored for each patient, here is your general, step-by-step guide to a IVF cycle at Manchester Fertility:

 Step 1: Pre-treatment tests